Medicine and Translational Research, Physiology

 Massachusetts General Hospital

-Dr. Mootha is also a professor of systems biology and medicine at Harvard Medical School, an investigator in the Department of Molecular Biology at Massachusetts General Hospital, and a senior associate member of the Broad Institute.
+Dr. Mootha is also a professor of systems biology and medicine at Harvard Medical School, an investigator in the Department of Molecular Biology at Massachusetts General Hospital, and an institute member of the Broad Institute.

 Mitochondria: From Molecular Circuitry to Physiology and Disease

 Mitochondria, the tiny organelles that are the power plants of the cell, have several quirks.
 They have their own small genome, separate from the DNA in the cell's nucleus.
 Their genome is passed down only from mother to child.
 And they likely originated as bacteria that were engulfed by—and eventually incorporated into—eukaryotic cells.
 Problems with mitochondria result in a suite of unusual disorders and diseases.
 This odd combination of biology, history, and disease captured the imagination of a young Vamsi Mootha during his first semester of medical school.
 He was finding his MD program at Harvard University in Boston nowhere near as stimulating as his undergraduate studies in applied math, statistics, and computational biology at Stanford University.
 Between the onset of winter and his displeasure at the need for rote memorization, the Texas-raised, California-educated Mootha says, "I felt like I was in a blizzard, both outside and inside."

 Hiding from the snow, he began flipping through a borrowed book on mitochondria.
 It was as if the storm had lifted.
 "I knew then that's what I wanted to work on," he says.